hoshigan/Supply-Chain-Analytic---Just-In-Time-Company/README.md

 1. What are the total net sales, profit and profit margin by the company?

-2. What are the average net sales, profit and profit margin per month?
+2. What are the average net sales and profit per month?

 3. How do the net sales and profit change over time?